 Peasgood Nonsuch – A large juicy fresh eating apple.
 This versatile apple cooks to a sweet and delicately flavoured puree, bakes well and makes a great addition to salads.
 Ripens April/May.
 Self-fertile variety.
 MM106

 Royal Gala – Creamy, fine textured flesh, crisp, sweet and juicy, Royal Gala is regarded as one of the world’s finest apples.
-Pollinate with Golden Delicious, Pink Lady, Red Delicious
+Pollinate with Golden Delicious, Pink Lady, Red Delicious OUT OF STOCK

 Ripens Feb-Mar EM9, MM102, MM106, M793

 Splendour – Creamy very crisp flesh, ripens late.
 Self-fertile.
 EM9, MM102, M793

 Thumbelina Candy Crunch – Produces heavy crops of bite-sized apples that kids love.
 The fruit is ripe in May.
 Sweet, crisp and juicy fruit with bright red skin.
 Pollinate with candy crunch or crab apples.
 2m tall. $55

 Thumbelina Golden Crunch – producing heavy crops of bite-sized apples that kids love.
 Ripens May/June.
 Sweet, crisp and juicy fruit with golden yellow skin.
 Pretty white and pink spring blossoms.
 Pollinate with candy crunch or crab apples.
 3m Tall $55

 Golden Delicious: Produces very sweet honey flavoured fruit, especially when tree ripened.
 This self-fertile variety crops regularly and heavily late in the season.
 Apples ripen yellow.
 It produces on both tips and spurs.

 Red Delicious: Red Delicious is a heart-shaped fruit with a striking bright red skin that is sometimes striped.
 The flesh is crunchy and very juicy with a mild, sweet flavour.